 Let me share why over the past 8 years or so, my wife and I, have learned to acutely train our senses (as many other birders have) when walking about, and how it develops and brings a level of appreciation, previously not enjoyed.
 It is interesting that when non-birding friends come walking with us that they are amazed at how we can locate and photograph birds and other creatures which they have no idea are actually only feet away.
 Birding over time and with practice, makes the senses of hearing and seeing and smelling more acute.
 The above photos show a juvenile Rainbow Lorikeet (dark mottled beak and lesser orange chest) with the adult parent.
-I could have easily walked past if I had not had my ears tuned in to the unusual noises coming from deep within a tree on one very hot day.
+I could have easily walked past if I had not had my ears tuned in to the faint unusual noises coming from deep within a tree on one very hot day.
 A strange faint squeaking sound drew my attention, and after a minute or two these birds were located.